Find Affordable College Courses

 124 Yearly Graduations

 Florida Atlantic University is the 19th most popular school in the nation for students seeking a bachelor's degree in health care management.
 Roughly 30,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $2,522 per year, while in-state graduate students, on average, pay $5,467 per year.
-For the 2020-2021 academic year, 124 bachelor's degrees were handed out to health care management majors at FAU.
-About 77% of this group were women, and 68% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 124 people received their bachelor's degree in health care management from FAU.
+About 76% of this group were women, and 71% were students from an underrepresented racial-ethnic group.

 #20